 Vata types tend to more alert and wakeful as this dosha is linked to the nervous system and movement.
 Though vatas can have trouble falling asleep, it is much more likely to cause waking before 2-6am.
 As vatas are such light sleepers, it might help to use eye masks and ear plugs, as well as blackout blinds.
 Vatas can also experience teeth grinding, sleep walking and sleep talking.

 Pitta types tend to have difficulty falling asleep as their minds are often stimulated at all times.
 This means pittas can often become night owls between 10pm-2am.
 They might also be a bit more restless in the night, preferring fewer covers with their tendency to overheat.
-It might help to limit any distractions before bed so you aren’t over stimulated and keep your bedroom cool and airy to overvoid overheating.
+It might help to limit any distractions before bed, so you aren’t over stimulated and keep your bedroom cool and airy to avoid overheating.
 Teas containing chamomile, rose, mint or licorice will cool and soothe pitta types.

 Kapha types are heavy sleepers, rarely disturbed or awakened.
 However, they are the most likely to have a sleep condition called sleep apnoea (breathing difficulties) and are more likely to need to urinate in the night.
 They love soft beds with lots of warm covers.
 Kapha types don’t often need as much sleep as they have, which can lead to difficulties waking up.
-Invigorating teas such as those with ginger, clove, pepper, turmeric or cinnamon will stimulate and revitalise this dosha.
+Invigorating teas such as those with ginger, clove, pepper, turmeric or cinnamon will stimulate and revitalize this dosha.